atomicflag/angonoka/README.md

 **priority** is used to sort the tasks.
 Lower numbers should be scheduled before higher numbers.

-To get a better view of what the schedule would look like you can use the schedule visualizer from [tools/visualizer](/tools/visualizer).
+To get a better view of what the schedule would look like you can use the [schedule visualizer](https://signal9.gitlab.io/angonoka/visualizer/).

 ### Time estimation